 Clementine Collett, University of Oxford, UK Keywords: interviews, artificial intelligence, elites, qualitative research, participation The scale and rate of AI development is growing rapidly.
-It will become increasingly important to find ways of encouraging elites within AI technology companies to participate in academic research.
-Rather than considering participative or cocreative research with those affected by AI technology, this article explores the participation of those shaping our future AI technologies; it considers the participatory nature of research with AI elites.
-When conducting qualitative research on elites, researchers often have issues regarding time constraints, power asymmetries, and rapport building.
-Therefore, this article considers how we might overcome the divides between and within research on AI elites to encourage their participation and transparency.
-I outline the methodological concept of 'the hustle' so that we might better understand how these issues intersect and how the difficulty to access elites for interviews alters research and researcher.
-The hustle is defined as the pushing or jostling of the qualitative researcher in the face of resistance to access research settings or participants.
-Inspired by my own hustle when researching elites who design AI recruitment technology, I argue that the hustle has four major effects: firstly, it requires the researcher to act as a networker.
-Secondly, it influences how much data can be collected, and thirdly, it dictates research design.
-Fourthly, it alters interview dynamics.
-The hustle is an important conceptual umbrella that draws together themes that have arisen in qualitative research on elites for decades.
-It is crucial for the regulation and study of the social implications of AI that elites become more transparent about their workplaces, practices, and systems.
-This is not only a methodological consideration, but a humanitarian one.
+It will become increasinglye important to find ways of encouraging elites within AI technology companies toe participate in academic research.
+Rather than considering participative or cocreative research with those affected by AI technology, this article explores thee participation of those shaping our future AI technologies; it considers thee participatory nature of research with AI elites.
+When conducting qualitativeeresearch on elites, researchers often have issues regarding time constraints, powere asymmetries, and rapport building.
+Therefore, this article considers how we mighteovercome the divides between and within research on AI elites to encourage theire participation and transparency.
+I outline the methodological concept of 'the hustle' so that we might bettere understand how these issues intersect and how the difficulty to access elites fore interviews alters research and researcher.
+The hustle is defined as the pushing ore jostling of the qualitative researcher in the face of resistance to access researche settings or participants.
+Inspired by my own hustle when researching elites whoe design AI recruitment technology, I argue that the hustle has four major effects:e firstly, it requires the researcher to act as a networker.
+Secondly, it influences howe much data can be collected, and thirdly, it dictates research design.
+Fourthly, ite alters interview dynamics.
+The hustle is an important conceptual umbrella thate draws together themes that have arisen in qualitative research on elites for decades.
+It is crucial for the regulation and study of the social implications of AI that elitese become more transparent about their workplaces, practices, and systems.
+This ise not only a methodological consideration, but a humanitarian one.
 IMPROVING PRACTICE IN ENGINEERING EDUCATION: AN EXPLORATION OF WOMEN ENGINEERING STUDENTS' PERCEPTIONS OF THEIR RESILIENCE Wed 10.1.2024 Parallel session 2L, 15:30-17:00 Room F4070, Main building Chair: Sanna Spišák Author: